 As the economy recovers, perhaps we’ll be able to bring back our lifestyle design friends to their home countries to work again.
 Our early retiree friends will stop fearing failure as employers open their arms wide open and allow them to succeed.
 Entrepreneurial ideas flourish once again due to an abundance of capital.
 The more the wealth gap widens, the more the early retiree crowd will want to get back to work, and realize their full potential.

-Manage Your Finances In One Place: The best way to build wealth is to get a handle on your finances by signing up with Personal Capital.
-They are a free online tool which aggregates all your financial accounts in one place so you can see where you can optimize your finances.
-Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
-Now, I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and where my spending is going.
-The best feature is the 401K Fee Analyzer which is saving me over $1,700 a year in portfolio fees I had no idea I was paying.
-Personal Capital takes less than one minute to sign up and is the most valuable tool I’ve found to help people achieve financial independence.
+Manage Your Finances In One Place: One of the best way to become financially independent is to get a handle on your finances by signing up with Personal Capital.
+They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize your money.
+Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances on an Excel spreadsheet.
+Now, I can just log into Personal Capital to see how all my accounts are doing, including my net worth.
+I can also see how much I’m spending and saving every month through their cash flow tool.